Northern Ireland Public Service Alliance: General Council

 Between conferences NIPSA's executive power rests with the annually elected General Council.
 The 25 member body is elected through a secret ballot of the Union's 46,000 members.

-There are two main groupings on the General Council, NIPSA Broad Left and NIPSA Unity.
+There are two main groupings on the General Council, NIPSA Broad Left (now called Broad Left and Democracy Now) and NIPSA Unity (now styled as NIPSA Independents).
 According to a Fair Employment Tribunal decision in 2016, Unity "comprises members of the Communist Party of Ireland, members of Sinn Féin and others", while Broad Left "comprises members of the Socialist Party, the Socialist Workers Party, People Before Profit and others".
 Newton Emerson, writing in The Irish News, characterises Unity as "far left" and Broad Left as "even farther left".

+NIPSA Broad left has largely been the more electorally successful of the 2 factions, with candidates regularly winning election to officer posts but control of the general council has fluctuated between both factions.
+A new group, NIPSA Independents, has replaced Unity but remains largely aligned to the same politics as Unity and contains many of the same members.

 Civil Service Group

-The Civil Service Group's executive control is vested in its Annual Delegate Conference which convenes on the day preceding the NIPSA General Conference.
+The Civil Service Group's executive control is vested in its Annual Delegate Conference which formerly used to convene on the day preceding the NIPSA General Conference but now holds its annual conference in October or November.
 It is here that the Civil Service Group Executive is elected from an electoral college made up of attending branches.
 Despite what is often perceived as a Civil Service bias with NIPSA, it is actually the Civil Service Group which is the smaller of the two sections.

 Public Officers' Group

-The Public Officers' Group essentially mirrors that of the Civil Service Group.
-Its conference is held on the same day and its executive committee is elected in a similar manner.
+The Public Officers' Group essentially mirrors that of the Civil Service Group but has not held a conference for election for several years.
+Its conference was held on the same day and its executive committee elected in a similar manner to that of the Civil Service Group.